publicdocs/uscode/assets/md/titles/usc42/us/usc/t42/ch7/schII/m__us_usc_t42_s402.md

 [Pub.
 L. 98–21, title I, § 133(c)][/us/pl/98/21/s133/c], Apr.
 20, 1983, [97 Stat.
 97][/us/stat/97/97], provided that:

-> “The amendments made by this section \[amending this section\] shall apply with respect to monthly insurance benefits for months after December 1984 for individuals who first meet all criteria for entitlement to benefits under section 202(e) or (f) of the Social Security Act \[subsec. (e) or (f) of this section\] (other than making application for such benefits) after December 1984.”
+> “The amendments made by this section \[amending this section\] shall apply with respect to monthly insurance benefits for months after December 1984 for individuals who first meet all criteria for entitlement to benefits under section 202(e) or (f) of the Social Security Act \[[42 U.S.C.
+402(e)][/us/usc/t42/s402/e], (f)\] (other than making application for such benefits) after December 1984.”

 [Pub.
 L. 98–21, title I, § 134(c)][/us/pl/98/21/s134/c], Apr.
 20, 1983, [97 Stat.
 98][/us/stat/97/98], provided that: